xalvarez/aws-graphql-demo/blog.md

 ### Authorization

-As you saw in the previous screenshot, we're using an API key that is created by AppSync by default to authorize our requests.
-However, you can choose among multiple authorization options including IAM and OpenID Connect.
+As the previous screenshot shows, we're using an API key that is created by AppSync by default to authorize our requests.
+However, it is possible to choose among multiple authorization options including IAM and OpenID Connect.

 ### cURL examples

-Using the desired authorization method you can now use your API from anywhere you need, e.g. using cURL.
+Using the desired authorization method you can now invoke your API from wherever you want, e.g. with cURL.

 **Creating a customer**